nominetresearch/microbit-networking-book-python/broadcast/broadcast.md

 In a micro:bit, the broadcast address can be configured by setting the group ID of micro:bit’s radio.
 All the micro:bits need to have the same group ID for the broadcast to work.
-You will experiment with broadcasting with micro:bits in the next section.

 ### Further reading